jneubert/doc/README.md

-Just a view doc pages in the wiki
+Just a few doc pages in the [wiki](https://github.com/jneubert/doc/wiki)